BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 ## Miscellaneous Notes
 * This simulation is implemented in Python since it has syntax that's easy to read and write.
 This makes the exercises accessible to a broader audience.

+## TO DO
+* Exercise 9: make steering angle solver notes and code easier to understand, then reupload notes and code to GitHub